zoharsan/ibm-bigsql-deploy/README.md

 ## Prerequisites

-- This script deploys latest IBM BigSQL 5.0.2 on top of HDP 2.6 using Ambari 2.6.1.0.
+- This script deploys latest IBM BigSQL 5.0.2 on top of HDP 2.6 using Ambari 2.6.1.0, along with IBM Data Server Manager.
+The script also deploys an IBM BigSQL sample demo data set, as well as a Zeppelin jdbc based bigsql interpreter.
 - This script has been tested on Hortonworks private Field Cloud, as well Amazon AWS using CentOS 7 image.
 - The minimum specs for the VM are 2 to 4 cores, 16 GB RAM, and 20GB Storage if only HDP+BigSQL are installed.
   - Minimum VM required on AWS is m4.xlarge.